Honestly, Nevermind: Year-end lists

+Industry awards

 In popular culture

 The song "Texts Go Green" was used by Google in an Android advertisement to call on Apple Inc. to adopt Rich Communication Services (RCS), in reference to the song's premise of iPhone users being blocked on iMessage.

 Commercial performance

 Honestly, Nevermind debuted at number one on the US Billboard 200 with 204,000 album-equivalent units, including 11,000 pure album sales.
 Its tracks earned a total of 250.23 million on-demand streams.
 The album is Drake's eleventh number-one album in the US.
+Honestly, Nevermind received the most first day streams of any dance album ever on Apple Music.
 In its second week, the album remained in the top ten as it fell to number three, earning 73,000 album-equivalent units.
+As of November 30, 2022, Honestly, Nevermind was the twenty-ninth best-selling album of the year according to Hits, moved a total 728,000 album-equivalent units, including 16,000 pure album sales, 60,000 song sales, 899 million audio-on-demand streams, and 41 million video-on-demand streams.

+Honestly, Nevermind was the most-popular Dance/Electronic album in the United States in 2022 and topped Billboard Top Dance/Electronic Albums for 20 weeks.
+On August 13, 2023, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a one million units in the United States.